James Kabarebe: Early life and education

+Education

+James Kabarebe received his primary education at Kyamate Primary School in western Uganda.
+He attended Kabalega Secondary school in Masindi for his O-level studies before enrolling at St. Henry's College Kitovu' where he completed his a-level education in 1979.
+He later studied at Makerere University graduating with a Bachelor of Arts in Economics and Political Science.

 Rwandan Patriotic Army

 James Kabarebe was the private secretary and aide-de-camp (ADC) of Paul Kagame.
 During the Rwandan Civil War, he became Commander of the High Command Unit at Mulindi.
 Later, this unit became the Republican Guard under Kagame's leadership.

 First Congo War

 During the First Congo War, Kabarebe was the commanding officer of a Rwandan-led army that crossed into Zaire (now the Democratic Republic of the Congo).
 The aim of the army was to defeat the ex-FAR and Interahamwe, Hutu militia groups that had committed the genocide against the Tutsi and were engaged in cross-border attacks on Rwanda, destroy the refugee camps that the militia groups and Hutu civilians were living in, and overthrow Zairian President Mobutu Sese Seko.

 As chief military strategist in Laurent-Désiré Kabila's rebel Alliance of Democratic Forces for the Liberation of Congo (ADFL), Kabarebe helped engineer the capture of Kinshasa, the capital of the Democratic Republic of the Congo, on 17 May 1997, and the defeat of Mobutu Sese Seko.

 At the end of this mission, he was appointed Chief of Staff of the Congolese Army by Kabila.
 However, relations between Rwanda and Kabila soon deteriorated in circumstances that would eventually lead to the Second Congo War.
 Fearing a coup d'état, around 27 July 1998, Kabila dismissed Kabarebe from his post.
 Kabila then appointed General Célestin Kifwa, a Congolese who had previously served in Angola.